- 1 Is Gambling Legal in Oregon?

 Anything pertaining to law usually results in a language that is understood by a few.
 We tried our best to bring to your attention only the laws that you should really take note off when gambling in Oregon.
 That’s not to say you shouldn’t carry out further readings of your own if you so wish to.

 Lets start by what is defined as “Gambling” in the state of Oregon.

-“Gambling” means that a person stakes or risks something of value upon the outcome of a contest of chance or a future contingent event not under the control of influence of the person, upon an agreement or understand that the person or someone else will receive something of value in the event of a certain outcome.
+“Staking or risking something of value upon outcome of a contest of chance or future contingent event not under control of actor, upon agreement that actor would receive something of value in the event of a certain outcome.”167.108, FindLaw.com